-Contextual Safeguarding Network - self-assessment toolkit for schools to assess their own response to HSB.
+Contextual Safeguarding Network - Self-assessment toolkit for schools to assess their own response to HSB and levers for addressing HSB in schools.

-Childnet - STAR SEND Toolkit equips, enables and empowers educators with the knowledge to support young people with special educational needs and disabilities.
+Childnet - STAR SEND Toolkit - Equips, enables and empowers educators with the knowledge to support young people with special educational needs and disabilities (SEND).

-Childnet - Just a joke?
-Provides lesson plans, activities, a quiz and teaching guide designed to explore problematic online sexual behaviour with 9-12-year-olds.
+Childnet - Just a joke? - Provides lesson plans, activities, a quiz and teaching guide designed to explore problematic online sexual behaviour with 9-12 year olds.

-Childnet - Step Up, Speak Up a practical campaign toolkit that addresses the issue of online sexual harassment amongst young people aged 13-17 years old.
+Childnet - Step Up, Speak Up - A practical campaign toolkit that addresses the issue of online sexual harassment amongst young people aged 13-17 years old.

-NSPCC - Harmful sexual behaviour framework an evidence-informed framework for children and young people displaying HSB.
+NSPCC - Harmful sexual behaviour framework - An evidence-informed framework for children and young people displaying HSB.

-Farrer & Co: Addressing child on child abuse: a resource for schools and colleges.
-This resource provides practical guidance for schools and colleges on how to prevent, identify early and respond appropriately to child-on-child abuse.
+Farrer & Co: Addressing child on child abuse: a resource for schools and colleges - This resource provides practical guidance for schools and colleges on how to prevent, identify early and respond appropriately to child-on-child abuse.